fmenkes/birdseed/README.md

 # Birdseed

 Birdseed is a mobile budgeting app that I developed for the 1dv430 course at Linnéuniversitetet, Sweden.
-Please see the wiki for more info.